jqb/osome/README.rst

 python-shelltools (in development)
 ==================================

 The bucket of python shell helpers, no dependencies, simple API.
 This lib is development, nothing interesting here yet.

 Python2.7 only (for now).

 * shelltools: (shell)
   * path - path wraper around all methods related to path manipulation
   * run - subprocess wrapper
+  * text: - strings helper functions
+     * text_list
+     * wrap
   * ui: - halper to create better text shell, let's steal from clint for now
      * progress
      * color
      * indent
-	* text: - helper function to manipulate
-	  * text_list
-	  * wrap

 path